amathislab/wildclip/README.md

 If you are interested in contributing to one of the aforementioned points, or work on a similar project and wish to collaborate, please reach out to [ECEO](https://www.epfl.ch/labs/eceo) or to the [Mathis Group](https://www.mathislab.org) at EPFL.

 For code related contributions, suggestions or inquires, please open a github issue.
+Code is still under active development.

 If you use this code in your research, please consider citing us: